ufal/dspace-python-api/README.md

 used for blackbox testing, data-ingestion procedures

 # How to migrate CLARIN-DSpace5.* to CLARIN-DSpace7.*

+### Important:
+Make sure that your email server is NOT running because some of the endpoints that are used are sending emails to the input email addresses.
+For example, when using the endpoint for creating new registration data, there exists automatic function that sends email, what we don't want because we use this endpoint for importing existing data.

 ### Prerequisites:
 - Installed CLARIN-DSpace7.*. with running database, solr, tomcat